gearglow/ReptiliaWithATwist/The List.md

 "I was wondering whose bed that was," Parvati said.
 "Hello, new girl!"

-Elysia grinned at her.
+Elysia grinned as she loosened her tie.
 "Hullo, Parvati.
 How was your summer?"

 Parvati squinted at her.
 "How do you know my name -- wait a minute. *Harry!?*"